Thames Clippers: Tickets

 Uber Boat by Thames Clippers operate under licence from Transport for London.
 The river boat service is now better integrated into the tube and bus ticketing network.
 From November 2009, Thames Clippers services started to accept Oyster pay as you go on all of its services, which also provides a discount on single and return fares.
 Contactless payment is also accepted.

 A River Roamer ticket, valid for one day, is available from Thames Clippers which allows the holder to hop on and hop off along the banks of the Thames between Putney Pier and Barking Riverside Pier (including the Canary Wharf - Rotherhithe Ferry).
-The cost is £21.00 for an adult and £42.00 for a family.
 An adult single trip fare changes depending on zones.
-They range from £5.20 to £14.70 (or £4.80 to £13.50 if payment is made online, in app or with an oyster or contactless card).

 There is a one third discount for holders of valid travelcards (excluding Family River Roamer tickets and fares for The O2 Express).

 Special river service season tickets, valid for either 1 week, 1 month, or 1 year, are also available.
 Discounts for travelcard holders are also available on season tickets.
 Carnet tickets are also available via the Uber Boat by Thames Clippers tickets app.

 Park and Glide tickets are also available which grant access to the car park at The O2, and the River Bus.

 Commuter services

 RB1

-During weekday mornings and evenings & throughout the weekend the service runs from Westminster in the west to Barking Riverside in the east.
-On weekday daytimes between the peak hours the service is truncated and serves piers between Battersea Power Station and Royal Wharf.
-The service also runs on weekends as well as on weekdays.
+During weekday peak times, the service runs from Westminster in the west to Barking Riverside in the east.
+During off-peak hours the service is extended to Battersea Power Station.
+Not all services stop at every pier.
 Stops from west to east: